rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 This will respond to all requests with the HTML of our page, `index.html`.
 This is a simple, temporary solution.

+*Note that the strange parts of text in that console.log statement (\x1b[36m, for example) are ANSI codes, for coloring terminal text!*

 <br/><br/><br/><br/>

 <h3 id="a-5">  ☑️ Step 5.
 Boot sequence for <code>server.js</code> </h3>

+Here's a function that will run when the server is first started.
+It listens for HTTP requests, and calls our `server_request` function when they happen.
+It also logs a message when the program starts, and when it finishes.
 ```javascript
 ////  SECTION 4: Boot.